 Use these 10 unposed prompts for families the next time you are shooting a family photo session.
-Whether you are a hobby photographer shooting your best friend’s family or a professional family photographer who takes clients, you need to know how to get people feeling comfortable when you’re about to photograph them!
+Whether you are a hobby photographer shooting your best friend’s family or a professional family photographer shooting your next beach session, you need to know how to get people feeling comfortable when you’re about to photograph them!
 It’s easy to rock amazing family photo shoots when you put these prompts to work.

 Today I’m giving you 10 creative photography tips for photographing kids and families in natural family poses.
 Instead of moving people into positions that feel weird, try playing with them and prompting them to have fun.
 The results will show in photos that look and feel much more natural.

 Irina Culic, a family photographer with Forever Ours Photography (based in the UK) shares a recent family session where she used many of these unposed photography prompts.
 Her work is stunning, and the prompts make the whole process so simple.
 Enjoy these ten unposed photography prompts for families that you must try at your next family session!

 Photography Prompt for Families #1